S0M3V3RM1N/S0M3V3RM1N/README.md

 # 🕸️ S0M3V3RM1N

-Security and Network Specialist dedicated to the turmoils of today.
+Security and Network Specialist dedicated to the turmoils of securing information against threat actors.
 I'm currently in pursuit of a bachelor's in Cybersecurity while working as a full time Security & Network Specialist.
 Contact me for collaboration, questions, or to have a chat.

 *"A jack of all trades is a master of none, but oftentimes better than a master of one."*